 We're here to keep you updated on the full NFL regular-season schedule, including start times and byes.
 Athlon Sports also has the full Thursday night, Sunday night, and Monday night slates if you are looking for a more specific breakdown.

 Note: All times are ET and subject to change.
 Flex scheduling rules apply starting Week 5 and are in effect Weeks 5-17.

-New York Jets at Kansas City, 1 p.m.
+New England at New York Jets, 1 p.m.

 San Francisco at Los Angeles Rams, 4:25 p.m.